Most finance teams don’t need more tools. They need fewer tabs open.

 Start here:

 - How fast do you need to move?
-Some platforms optimize for scale, others for speed.
-Pick based on how often your plans change, and how often you want them to.
+Some platforms optimize for scale while others optimize for speed.
+Pick based on how often your plans change.

-- Who owns the model, and needs to be involved?
-If sales, ops, and marketing contribute to the budget, you need real collaboration without turning finance into the bottleneck or the help desk.
+- Who owns the model?
+If sales, ops, and marketing contribute to the budget, you need collaboration tools that make it easy without turning finance into a help desk.

 - Where does your data live?
-If it’s in 5+ tools, pick a platform with real integrations, not just CSV import.
+If it sits in 5+ tools, pick a platform with real integrations instead of CSV imports so you can track your real time cash position.

 - What happens when you grow?
-Look for tools that can scale with you across users, models, and scenarios, without needing a full reimplementation every time your business model changes.
+Look for tools that scale with you across users, models, and scenarios without needing a full reimplementation.

 What finance looks like when budgeting actually works